mikependon/RepoDB.NET/pages/classes/parameter.md

 # Parameter

 This class is used to handle the necesasry information when constructing a data parameter.
 It is used by both [QueryGroup](/class/querygroup) and [QueryField](/class/queryfield) objects to manage all the parameters creation.
-It is a very direct class and is doing nothing at all.

-> Internally, the library is using this class as an entries for creating `DbParameter` objects.
+> Internally, the library is using this class as an entries for creating the `DbParameter` objects.

-#### How to Use?
+#### How to use?

 ```csharp
 var parameter = new Parameter("@Id", 10045, false);